username

 Rock Creek Lower: [ youtube video ]

 After the steep but scenic descent leaving the falls, I paused again briefly at Rock Creek Trailhead before finishing the loop on Half Moon Trail, the only trail today that was completely new to me.
 Again, brush wasn't much on an issue, just occasional overgrowth.
-The trail itself has a little of everything and passes through manzanita/catclaw, briefly follows a two-track, traverses narrow ridgeline for a while, drops into forest and crosses a creek, then leads through open desert/grazing land, then a final crossing at Barnhardt Creek just before the trailhead.
+The trail itself has a little of everything and passes through manzanita/catclaw, briefly follows a two-track, traverses a narrow ridgeline for a while, drops into forest and crosses a creek, then leads through open desert/grazing land, then a final crossing at Barnhardt Creek just before the trailhead.

 I finished at 3PM...there were two other vehicles it the lot, but I hadn't seen anyone all day.
 Not much wildlife, either--a few deer and a tarantula.
 The forecast said clear today, but clouds hung around all day--never too threatening, but they did provide some sporadic shade, and the temperature was comfortable from start to finish.
 Nice day to be out enjoying the effects of those rare tropical storm remnants--this choice certainly didn't disappoint.